natsuk4ze/serial/README.md

 **URL format example: https://~n.jpg**

+- Parameters after the extension will be ignored
-`n` is an integer
+- `n` is an integer
-There is no restriction on the extension, but everything is saved as jpg.
+- There is no restriction on the extension, but everything is saved as jpg

 **Warinig:** iOS is stable, but Android is still adjusting.